jimniels/blog/posts/2022-11-22-natural-language-inputs.md

 <img src="https://cdn.jim-nielsen.com/blog/2022/language-input-google.png" width="684" height="650" alt="Screenshot of Google’s autosuggestions input." />

 AI-generated artwork is also going down this path.
-If AI can take my words and paint a Van Gogh variation with astounding accuracy, surely we can figure out a way it can take “Jan 2, 2022” as an input and translate it to `2022-01-02` for the database.
+If AI can take my words and paint a van Gogh variation with astounding accuracy, surely we can figure out a way it can take “Jan 2, 2022” as an input and translate it to `2022-01-02` for the database.

 So much of the complexity around gathering correct user input is being solutioned on the front-end in the form of uber-sophisticated UI components with specialized design, validation, and formatting based on data type.
 Why not move all this complex work out of the hands of front-end people (and users) and move it to a server that supports parsing natural language?